Dick Emery: Life and career

 He enhanced his reputation on two series with former Goon Michael Bentine: After Hours (ITV, 1958–59) and It's a Square World (BBC, 1960–64).
-His role as Private Chubby Catchpole in the final series of The Army Game, (ITV 1960) led to an exclusive BBC contract, and the long-running The Dick Emery Show (BBC, 1963–81) began.The show involved Emery dressing up as various characters, lasted 18 series totalling 166 episodes aired between 1963 to 1981.
+His role as Private Chubby Catchpole in the final series of The Army Game, (ITV 1960) led to an exclusive BBC contract, and the long-running The Dick Emery Show (BBC, 1963–81) began.
+The show involved Emery dressing up as various characters, lasted 18 series totalling 166 episodes aired between 1963 and 1981.

 In a sporadic film career he made his debut in the Goons' The Case of the Mukkinese Battle Horn (directed by Joseph Sterling, 1954).
 He also played bungling bank robber Booky Binns in The Big Job (directed by Gerald Thomas, 1965) and was known for vocal talents as an array of characters including "The Nowhere Man" Jeremy Hillary Boob, the Mayor of Pepperland and Max, one of the Blue Meanies in the Beatles' Yellow Submarine directed by George Dunning, in 1968.

-Emery appeared in films as Shingler in The Fast Lady (1962), as Peter Sellers's neighbour in The Wrong Arm Of The Law, as Harry in Baby Love (1968), as Mr Bateman in Loot (1970) and Ooh… You Are Awful (1972), in which he played many of the characters he had portrayed in his TV series.
+Emery appeared in films as Shingler in The Fast Lady (1962), as an amorous man in The Wrong Arm Of The Law, as Harry in Baby Love (1968), as Mr Bateman in Loot (1970) and Ooh… You Are Awful (1972), in which he played many of the characters he had portrayed in his TV series.
 The plot of this comedy centred on Emery hunting down a bank account number.
 The digits of the number are tattooed on the bottoms of four young women.
 Emery has to see the girls naked, which requires disguises.
 One of the women is played by Liza Goddard.

 Emery also recorded several novelty records, most notably "If You Love Her", which reached number 32 in 1969, and "You Are Awful", which just missed the top 40 in 1973.
 Other singles included "A Cockney Christmas" (1962), "You're The Only One" (1974) and "Rocking Horse Cowboy" (1979).
 In 1979, Emery moved to ITV for three specials before returning to the BBC in 1980 and resuming The Dick Emery Show.

 By 1982, Emery was tiring of the format for his BBC series and wanted to do something different.
 Using a new format and character, Jewish private detective Bernie Weinstock, Emery had a new outlet – two series of comedy thrillers under the banner Emery Presents (BBC, 1982–83), Legacy of Murder and Jack of Diamonds.